Building a continuous benchmarking ecosystem in bioinformatics: Scope and interpretation of benchmarking results

-Besides dashboards for more nuanced result exploration \cite{bettr}, multi-criteria decision analysis (MCDA) \cite{Taherdoost2023-wd} has been proposed to guide users through benchmark results and multidimensional scaling (MDS) has been used to differentiate the effect of single datasets or metrics and recognize patterns beyond aggregated performance \cite{Niessl2022-fk}.
-An extensive analysis and presentation of the results not only helps the users in the long term but also the whole scientific field to identify pain points, the complexity of possible scenarios and to isolate the different use-cases.
-The first advantage of such a strategy is to force the user to an attentive reading of the performance results so that the correct use-case and relevant methods can be identified.
-The second, more important, advantage to present benchmark results extensively is to identify the challenges in a field of analysis, i.e., the scenarios, types of datasets, or aspects of performance that are systematically associated with poor results for all current methods.
+Besides interactive dashboards for more nuanced result exploration \cite{bettr}, multi-criteria decision analysis (MCDA) \cite{Taherdoost2023-wd} has been proposed to guide users through benchmark results and multidimensional scaling (MDS) has been used to differentiate the effect of single datasets or metrics and recognize patterns beyond aggregated performance \cite{Niessl2022-fk}.
+An extensive analysis and presentation of the results helps not only users in the long term but also the whole scientific field to identify limitations across various use cases.
+The first advantage of such a strategy is to force the user to an attentive reading of the performance results so that the correct use case and relevant methods can be identified.
+The second, more important, advantage of presenting benchmark results extensively is to identify the nuances, e.g., the scenarios, types of datasets, or aspects of performance that are systematically associated with poor results.
 Being public and open to contributions from specialists of different fields, a benchmarking system could gather more reference datasets and methods, and allow the current state of the field to be better grasped.